Twigonometry/OSCP-Notes-Template/Resources/Exam Details.md

 **Available Points**
 - 100 Points from Machines
+	- 20 each from 3 independent targets
+	- 40 points for FULL COMPROMISE of the Active Directory Set
-- 5 Bonus Points from Report
+- 10 Bonus Points from Report

 **Passing Grade**
 - 70 Points needed to pass